-A petition to make a case special after appeal may be addressed to the Board.
-However, no such petition will be granted unless the brief has been filed and applicant has made the same type of showing required by the Commissioner under Rule 102.
+A petition to make a case special after the appeal has been forwarded to the Board of Appeals may be addressed to the Board.
+However, no such petition will be granted unless the brief has been filed and applicant has made the same type of showing required by the Commissioner under rule 102.
 Therefore, diligent prosecution is essential to a favorable decision on a petition to make special.

-1205 Notice of Appeal [R-23]
+1205 Notice of Appeal [R-32]

 35 U.S.C.
-184. Appeal to the Board of Appeals.
+134. Appeal to the Board of Appeals.
 An applicant for a patent, any of whose claims has been twice rejected, may appeal from the decision of the primary examiner to the Board of Appeals, having once paid the fee for such appeal.

 Extract from 35 U.S.C.
 41, Patent fees. (a) The Commissioner shall charge the following fees: 6.
-On appeal for the first time from the examiner to the

-Board of Appeals, \$50; in addition, on filing a brief in support of the appeal, \$50.
+On appeal for the first time from the examiner to the Board of Appeals, \$50; in addition, on filing a brief in support of the appeal, \$50.

 Rule 191.
-Appeal to Board of Appeals. (a) Every applicant for a patent or for reissue of a patent, any of the claims of which have been twice rejected, or who has been given a final rejection (rule 118), may, upon the payment of the fee required by law, appeal from the decision of the primary examiner to the Board of Appeals within the time allowed for response.
+Appeal to Board of Appeals. (a) Every applicant for a patent or for reissue of a patent, any of the claims of which have been twice rejected, or who has been given a final rejection (rule 113), may, upon the payment of the fee required by law, appeal from the decision of the primary examiner to the Board of Appeals within the time allowed for response.